 What is Niki?

 This was an Austrian low-cost airline based in Vienna, known for its unconventional approach to budget travel.
 Founded by legendary Formula 1 driver Niki Lauda, the company operated a fleet of Airbus A320 and A321 aircraft, serving popular tourist destinations in Europe and North Africa.
-The airline stood out with its Topbonus loyalty program, which was integrated with Air Berlin’s program and unusual for low-cost carriers.
+The airline stood out with its Topbonus loyalty program, which was integrated with Air Berlin’s program and was unusual for low-cost carriers.

 2003 – 2017